 - The safeguarding children arrangements in place.
-(Inc. Staff Code of Conduct and the Behaviour policy) - Their responsibility to be alert to the signs of abuse and to refer to any concerns. - The name and role of the DSL and the member of staff who acts in their absence. - Where to find a copy of this policy. - The confidentiality relating to child protection cases, either suspected or substantiated - The need to take the EduCare online course called 'Child protection in International Schools' and the subsequent refresher course at least every two years.
+(Inc. Staff Behaviour (Code of Conduct) Policy, and the Behaviour Policy) - Their responsibility is to be alert to the signs of abuse and to refer to any concerns. - The name and role of the DSL and her deputy and the member of staff who acts in their absence (the proprietor) - Where to find a copy of this policy - The confidentiality relating to child protection cases, either suspected or substantiated - The need to take the EduCare online course called 'Child protection in International Schools' and the subsequent refresher course at least every two years.

 Regular INSET training is organised at school to keep staff knowledge up-to-date.
-All staff must also read the Part one: Safeguarding information for all staff (KCSIE, 2018) and all staff working with children must also read the Annex A of the KCSIE, 2018.
+All staff must also read Part one: Safeguarding information for all staff (KCSIE, 2021) and all staff working with children must also read the Annex A (a condensed version of Part one) of this guidance (KCSIE, 2021).